Sevier County (Tenn.).

 This collection contains documents from 1810 to 1917 concerning the Trotter family of Sevier County, Tennessee, including ledgers, legal documents, letters and other materials.

-Account book for a general store located in Henry Crossroads, Tennessee.
+This collection is an account book for a general store located in Henry Crossroads, Tennessee.
 Dates in the book run from 1831 to 1848.
-Also includes what appears to be handwriting practice, probably from William Bryan's children.
+Some pages in the book also include what appears to be handwriting practice, likely from William Bryan's children.